It can take courage to feel that somebody in our life is not in fact loyal; they are just one among the people hanging around us.

 If you thought getting angry was the more loyal option, well, it isn’t.

-Very often, when we look at ourselves, (especially as women, because we operate from guilt so much) – we begin to realise we could be doing more or being more; and this is not an unhealthy thing.
+Very often when we look at ourselves, (especially as women, because we operate from guilt so much) we begin to realise we could be doing more.

 This is called the reciprocation test.
 And if you want to learn more about inspiring a man to be more loyal to you, join our members in the commitment control area.